nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Filtering person by tag: `filter person`

-The `filter person` command allows you to filter persons based on the exact tag provided, ensuring that only persons with that tag are displayed.
+Filters persons based on the exact tag provided, ensuring only persons with that tag are displayed.

-Format: `filter event TAG`
+Format: `filter person TAG`

 * The search is case-insensitive. e.g. `celebrity` will match `Celebrity`.
-* Only exact full-word matches will return a result. e.g. `Hair` will not match `Hairdresser`.
+* Only exact full-word matches will return a result. e.g. `Hair` will return `Hair` but not `Hairdresser`

 Examples:

-* `filter person Hairdresser` returns the persons who are hair dressers.
+* `filter person Hairdresser` returns the persons with tag `HairDresser`.
-* `filter person Celcbrity` returns the persons who are celebrities.
+* `filter person Celcbrity` returns the persons with tag `Celebrity`.
   ![result for 'filter celebrity'](images/filterCelebrityResult.png)

 ### Filtering events by celebrity name: `filter event`

-The `filter event` command allows you to filter events based on the exact celebrity name provided, ensuring that only events associated with that celebrity are displayed.
+Filters events based on the exact celebrity name provided, ensuring that only events associated with that celebrity are displayed.

 Format: `filter event CELEBRITY_NAME`

-* The search is case-insensitive. e.g. `betsy crowe` will match `Betsy Crowe`.
+* The search is case-insensitive. e.g. `betsy crowe` will match `Betsy Crowe`
-* The order of the keywords matters. e.g. `Betsy Crowe` will not match `Crowe Betsy`.
+* The order of the keywords matters. e.g. `Betsy Crowe` will not match `Crowe Betsy`
-* Only the full celebrity name is searched.
+* Only the **full celebrity name** is searched.
-* Only exact full-word matches will return a result. e.g. `Bet` will not match `Betsy`.
+* Only full name will be matched. e.g. `Bet` will not match `Betsy`
-* Partial matches will not work. e.g. `Betsy` will match `Betsy` but not `Betsy Crowe`.
+* Persons matching all keywords exactly will be returned. e.g. `Betsy` will match `Betsy` but not `Betsy Crowe`

 Examples:

-* `filter event Jim Bob` returns the events for `Jim Bob`
+* `filter event Jim Bob` returns the events for celebrity `Jim Bob`
-* `filter event Betsy Crowe` returns the events for `Betsy Crowe`
+* `filter event Betsy Crowe` returns the events for celebrity `Betsy Crowe`
   ![result for 'filter betsy crowe'](images/filterBetsyCroweResult.png)